stephTchembeu/Blood-campain-INDABAX-CHALLLENGE/READMe.md

 # Model Prediction API

-This repository contains code for training a machine learning model, saving the model, and making predictions using a Flask API.
-The API allows users to send data and receive predictions.
+This part contains the code to run a machine learning model and making predictions using a Flask API.
+The API allows users to send data and receive predictions on the eligibility condition of the person who data are passed here

-## Prerequisites
+## Prerequisites to make prediction

 - Python 3.10 or higher
 - pip (Python package installer)